Partygate: Labour Party event in Durham

-On 8 December 2021, Johnson countered Partygate allegations by alluding to these events.
-Durham Constabulary reviewed the video and, on 7 February 2022, said no action was warranted.
-Durham Constabulary resumed investigations on 6 May.
+On 8 December 2021, Johnson sought to counter Partygate allegations by alluding to these events.
+Durham Constabulary initially said no action was warranted, but then re-started investigations on 6 May.
 Starmer and Rayner said they had not broken any rules, but would resign if given FPNs.
-On 17 June, they returned completed questionnaires to Durham police.
-On 8 July 2022, Starmer, Rayner and all other attendees were cleared by Durham Constabulary who concluded that the gathering was reasonably necessary for work purposes.
+Having collected questionnaires from those present, on 8 July 2022, Durham Constabulary concluded that the gathering was reasonably necessary for work purposes and cleared all the attendees.